Thursday, May 31, 2012

 7. Lives of the Saints

 No Catholic bookshelf is complete without a copy of the Lives of the Saints.
 I encourage you to research online to find one (if you don't have one) and pick up a copy of Father Hugo Hoever's "Live of the Saints," from which I read daily.
-While the book does not include saints canonized in recent years, it is something that I am highly recommending.
+While the book does not include saints canonized in recent years, it is something that I highly recommend.
 It is based on the pre-Vatican II calendar so the feastdays will match with the Angelus Press calendar that I recommended earlier.

 Read more >>